SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at Duke-NUS Graduate Medical School Singapore (Singapore) discussed a wide range of topics, including future aspirations beyond medicine, current events, personal differences, non-academic achievements, coping with success, reading preferences, family dynamics, and addressing healthcare issues as a government official.
-There was no specific mention of an MMI format or nondisclosure agreements in the responses provided.
+Students said the most interesting question asked at Duke-NUS Graduate Medical School Singapore (Singapore) discussed a range of topics such as future aspirations beyond medicine, current events, personal achievements, family dynamics, coping with success, reading preferences, and addressing healthcare issues in a hypothetical scenario.
+It is worth noting that some responses hinted at an MMI format with potential nondisclosure agreements in place.

 What was the most difficult question?

-Students said the most difficult question asked at Duke-NUS Graduate Medical School Singapore (Singapore) discussed a wide range of topics, including personal failures, contributions to the student population, ethical dilemmas in healthcare, research experiences, and end-of-life ethical issues.
-While specific questions varied, some respondents mentioned an MMI format and potential nondisclosure agreements, indicating a structured interview process with confidentiality requirements.
+Students said most difficult question asked at Duke-NUS Graduate Medical School Singapore (Singapore) discussed a wide range of topics including personal failures, contributions to the student population, ethical dilemmas, balancing personal and professional life, healthcare challenges, research insights, end-of-life issues, and defining ethics.
+Some responses mentioned MMI format or nondisclosure, suggesting a structured interview process with confidentiality agreements in place.

 How long was the interview?